anaprikho/HTSNet/README.md

 ### Prepare datasets

-For data synthesis, machine-printed and handwritten crops with their pixel-wise annotations are required.
+For data synthesis, machine-printed and handwritten crops with their pixel-wise annotations are required, whereas red denotes printed components and green denotes handwritten components.

 ### Run synthesis code